 - Run Media Creation Tool and accept the License Terms.

 - Select the Create installation media (USB flash drive, DVD, or ISO file) for another PC option.

 - Pick the preferred language, architecture, and edition and click Next.

 - Choose USB flash drive and then click Next.

 - Media Creation Tool will download the setup and copy the installation files onto the USB flash drive.

 - Plug in USB and start the Setup.

-Conclusively, any of the aforementioned solutions should be able to prevent you from being stuck at ‘making sure you’re ready to install’ Windows 10 prompt.
+In conclusion, any of the aforementioned solutions should be able to prevent you from being stuck at Making sure you’re ready to install Windows 10 prompt.

-Did you try any of our fixes above?
+Have you tried any of our fixes above?
 We do appreciate it if you share your experience with us.
 Let us know in the comment section below.